By: Andre Thurairatnam

 “It’s more important to socialize your dog than to give it a walk every day,” Belvedere said.

 Wagner also recognizes the importance of socializing your pet.

 “If dogs don’t understand how to communicate with other dogs, they become fearful of them creating aggression problems,” she said.

 Wolfram Klose of the Havelberg Dog Academy in Orona, Ontario, however, says that rewarding your dog for good behaviour is not something to frown upon.
 Reinforcing good habits by feeding your dog treats, or buying them a new toy is highly effective in moderation.
 Klose swears by this system.

-“A dog should know the difference of play and work,” he said.
+“A dog should know the difference between play and work,” he said.
 “It is all right to spoil your pet a bit, but on the other hand, you expect him to listen and behave well in certain situations.”

-What it all comes down to is balance, moderation and discipline.
+What it all comes down to is balance, moderation, and discipline.
 The old saying is that if you treat your dog like a human, they will treat you like a dog.
 Fluffy deserves to be treated like a dog.
 You’re the one who deserves the spa day.